StephDC/Fever310/README.md

-# Fever310 - Predict the cases of Dengul Fever
+# Fever310 - Predict the cases of Dengue Fever

 Group project.